Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 Visiting Kirstenbosch Botanical Garden: The intricate pincushion flower

-We think the best way to enjoy the area is simply to wander the many trails that crisscross through the gorgeous landscapes.
-That said, there are a few garden attractions that are not to be missed!
+We feel the best way to enjoy the area is simply to wander through the gorgeous landscapes.
+That said, there are a few attractions that are not to be missed!

 We are highlighting the best things to do at the Cape Town Botanic Gardens.
-The sights are listed in order to create an ideal route through the park.
-To see all of the recommended attractions, visitors should plan on spending about 3 hours at the garden.
+The sights are listed in order to create an ideal route.
+To see all of the recommended attractions, plan on spending about 3 hours here.

 Main Pond